Optimism-Educators/LeetCode_Daily_Task_2025/CONTRIBUTING.md

    - Update or add test cases as needed.

 5. **Commit Your Changes:**
-   Use clear and descriptive commit messages as outlined in the commit message guidelines.
+   Use clear and descriptive commit messages (see Commit Message Guidelines).

 6. **Open a Pull Request:**
-   Submit a pull request (PR) with a clear title and description outlining your changes and referencing any related issues.
+   Submit a pull request (PR) with a clear title and description outlining your changes, and reference any related issues.

+---

+## Today's Task

+Each day, we post a new LeetCode task for the community.
+**Today's Task:**
+*Placeholder for the current LeetCode question*
+> **Example:** *"Two Sum" - Given an array of integers and a target, find two numbers that add up to the target.*

+---

+## Share Your Thoughts

+We welcome your feedback and ideas!
+- **Questions & Suggestions:** Open an issue or start a discussion if you have ideas for improvements, new challenges, or if you need help.
+- **Solution Explanations:** Share your approach and any insights that might help others understand the problem better.
+- **Improvements:** If you see a better or more optimized solution, feel free to contribute.

 ---